beholderface/ScreamConverter/README.md

 Put the text you wish to convert in input.txt, the converted text will appear in output.txt.

-You must create your own input, output, and config files for this to work.
+You must create your own input and config files for this to work, it will create a new output.txt file if there is none.
+Beware of existing output.txt files being overwritten.